+This year marks the 160th anniversary of the first published biography of Abraham Lincoln.
 On this momentous anniversary, Lincoln’s rarely seen biography will be reprinted in a new book titled For The Union by local author Malcolm Johnstone.
-This book will also follow the extraordinary story of how Quaker abolition, a hanging, a slave riot, and a small newspaper in West Chester set the stage to launch Lincoln’s quest for the presidency.
+For the Union follows the extraordinary story of how Quaker abolition, a hanging, a slave riot, and a small newspaper in West Chester set the stage to launch Lincoln’s quest for the presidency.

 If you are interested in having Malcolm speak at your event or meeting, please contact firstname.lastname@example.org.

 West Chester, PA 19382